-TCRPC staff will prepare a unified planning work program (UPWP) for each fiscal year, submitted as requested, by January 31.
+TCRPC staff will prepare a unified planning work program (UPWP) for each fiscal year, submitted in the requested two-year format, by January 31.
 UPWP amendments or budget adjustments will be prepared by TCRPC staff in coordination with PennDOT and FHWA as needed.
 TCRPC staff will also prepare monthly invoices and progress reports for submission to PennDOT, and work with FHWA and PennDOT to implement federal budget requirements.
 Annual audits will be prepared accordingly.
 The MPO will take the action needed to certify compliance with requirements as mandated by the federal government.

-TCRPC staff will coordinate with neighboring MPOs and CAT/rabbitttransit (SRTA) to update planning agreements as needed based on information from Census data, and collaborate on addressing issues of mutual interest through the development of joint planning products such as benefits burdens analysis, regional public transit-human services planning, and coordinated travel demand modelling and congestion management.
+TCRPC staff will coordinate with neighboring MPOs and CAT/rabbittransit (SRTA) to update planning agreements as needed based on information from Census data, and collaborate on addressing issues of mutual interest through the development of joint planning products such as benefits burdens analysis, regional public transit-human services planning, and coordinated travel demand modelling and congestion management.
 TCRPC staff will also continue to coordinate with Dauphin and Perry County Continuity of Operations (COOP) plans.

-- Notification, coordination and documentation of MPO meetings - Distribution of MPO meeting materials (not less than 5 working days prior to MPO meeting), required MPO documentation/minutes (within 30 working days after meetings), and MPO program work product through the TCRPC website - Preparation of monthly progress reports, invoices, contracts and monitoring, including Commuter Services (SRTP) invoice processing - Updated planning agreements, as necessary - MPO/County Continuity of Operations Plan (COOP) updates - Coordination of current transportation program with neighboring MPOs and other partnering organizations - Annual audits and financial reports - Preparation of HATS 2025-2027 UPWP - General transit planning program administration and support, as requested - A Safety/Drug/Alcohol policy will be maintained in the workplace, as per FTA regulations and in compliance with the Federal 'Drug-Free Workplace Act of 1988'
+- Notification, coordination and documentation of MPO meetings - Distribution of MPO meeting materials (not less than 5 working days prior to MPO meeting), required MPO documentation/minutes (within 30 working days after meetings), and MPO program work product through the TCRPC website and stakeholder contact/mailing lists - Preparation of monthly progress reports, invoices, contracts and monitoring, including Commute PA (a program of SRTP) invoice processing - Updated planning agreements, as necessary - Include Appendix A and E of the USDOT Standard Assurances in federally-assisted contracts - Ensure all subcontractors provide their services in accordance with 2CFR200 - MPO/County Continuity of Operations Plan (COOP) updates, as needed - Coordination of current transportation program and agreements with neighboring MPOs and other partnering organizations - Annual audits and financial reports - Preparation of HATS 2027-2029 UPWP (August 2026-January 2027) - General transit planning program administration and support, as requested - A Safety/Drug/Alcohol policy will be maintained in the workplace, as per FTA regulations and in compliance with the Federal 'Drug-Free Workplace Act of 1988'

 - Tri-County Regional Planning Commission

 - Capital Area Transit/rabbittransit (SRTA)

 - PennDOT Program Center

 - Federal Highway Administration

+- Federal Transit Administration

-• Susquehanna Regional Transportation Partnership/Commuter Services
+- Susquehanna Regional Transportation Partnership (Commute PA)